joaoschoen/Haven---Hearth-Gilding-Calculator/README.md

 ## How I got the data and set it up

-I made this by web scraping extracting the data from the from the wiki using Chrome's console  and JavaScript to script the data extraction
+I made this by web scraping extracting the data from the from the wiki using Chrome's console  and JavaScript to script the data extraction, these scripts were then put inside a scraping algorithm using Puppeteer

-The application has two datasets hardcoded into it, as such changes to the game will require a rerun of the scraping scripts and replacements of the data inside of the [code.js](/code.js) file.
+The application has two datasets hardcoded into it, as such changes to the game and the wiki will require a rerun of the scraping scripts to update the data inside of the [code.js](/code.js) file.

 ### How to update the data